Feistel cipher: Design

 A Feistel network uses a round function, a function which takes two inputs – a data block and a subkey – and returns one output of the same size as the data block.
 In each round, the round function is run on half of the data to be encrypted, and its output is XORed with the other half of the data.
 This is repeated a fixed number of times, and the final output is the encrypted data.
-An important advantage of Feistel networks compared to other cipher designs such as substitution–permutation networks is that the entire operation is guaranteed to be invertible (that is, encrypted data can be decrypted), even if the round function is not itself invertible.
+An important advantage of Feistel networks compared to other cipher designs such as substitution–permutation networks (SP-networks) is that the entire operation is guaranteed to be invertible (that is, encrypted data can be decrypted), even if the round function is not itself invertible.
 The round function can be made arbitrarily complicated, since it does not need to be designed to be invertible.
 Furthermore, the encryption and decryption operations are very similar, even identical in some cases, requiring only a reversal of the key schedule.
 Therefore, the size of the code or circuitry required to implement such a cipher is nearly halved.
-Unlike substitution-permutation networks, Feistel networks also do not depend on a substitution box that could cause timing side-channels in software implementations.
+Unlike SP-networks, Feistel networks also do not depend on a substitution box that could cause timing side-channels in software implementations.